danielwegener/openwebrtc-java/README.md

 Additionally you should have the jar files `openwebrtc-0.3.0.jar` and `openwebrtc_bridge-0.3.0.jar` in the (TBD/retest) directory.

 ## Run the tests

+> One weird thing you have todo before you can get started: Run `cd /opt/openwebrtc-0.3/lib && ln -s libopenwebrtc.so libopenwebrtc.so.4.so`

 Just run `mvn clean install` on the parent directory of this repo.
 It will install the bundled openwebrtc-java jar files into your local repository and run the tests.